diffkemp/diffkemp/docs/usage.md

 The snapshot is stored in `SNAPSHOT_DIR`.
 Warning: if `SNAPSHOT_DIR` exists, it will be overwritten.

-It also has additional options to configure the project build, see `diffkemp build --help` for the complete list.

 The command can be also used to generate a snapshot from a single C file.
 In this case, the path to the file should be given in place of `PROJ_DIR`.

+#### Options

+- `--no-opt-override`: Uses optimisation options provided in the project's Makefile or specified with `--clang-append="-OX"`.
+With this option DiffKemp can potentially handle more complex refactoring (report fewer false positives).
+However, this may reduce precision in identifying the exact location of semantic differences (eg. reporting if a difference is in a macro).
+- `--clang-append="..."`: Allows specifying options that will be appended to `clang` when compiling source files to LLVM IR.
+- Additional options to configure the project build, see `diffkemp build --help` for the complete list.

 ### b) `build-kernel`: snapshot generation from the Linux kernel